 6. Getting Around With Cooking

-Time is scarce due to hectic schedule during the grad school.
-Currently, I have 8 subjects in the first semester and it’s almost twice than that in most regular postgraduate courses in UK universities.
+Time is scarce due to a hectic grad school schedule.
+Currently, I have 8 subjects in the first semester and it’s almost twice that in most regular postgraduate courses in UK or American universities.
 Under such a circumstance, you need to save time with food.

 ‘Schinken’ is a misleading German word, at least it was for me to eat.
 In an effort to buy chicken, I ended up buying pork.
 ‘Schinkenwürst‘ is ham sausage.
 Since cold sandwiches are a great way to avoid kicking your lazy butts and showing up at the kitchen, finally I figured out making ‘Hänchen sandwich’ using readymade products in less than a minute.